Property Tax Calculator

 *The above graphs detail the utility increase for a Single Family Dwelling.

-Based on the taxes and other fees that make up your tax bill, this graph provides a 2016-2017 percentage of total taxes comparison.
-Municipal Property, Provincial School, and other agency taxes have maintained their proportions.
+Based on the taxes and other fees that make up your tax bill, this graph provides a 2017-2018 percentage of total taxes comparison.
+Municipal Property and Provincial School share of the bill has changed slightly while other agency taxes have maintained their proportions.
 The District portion of Utility user fees continues to align our cost of providing service with the condition of existing infrastructure and its future replacement.

 *The above graph compares your Utility increase to an increase for a Single Family Dwelling.